Puff pastry mince pies

 Mincemeat is a mixture of chopped dried fruit (raisins, apple, orange, mixed peel), spices, and sometimes alcohol.
 Originally it contained meat, but generally hasn’t since the 20th century.

-We generally use shop bought mincemeat, but you can make your own.
+We often use shop bought mincemeat, but you can also make your own homemade mincemeat.

 How can kids help make puff pastry mince pies?